maxkueng/ediplug/README.md

 ### `report = await getReport(options: Options): Promise<Report>`

-Get a status report of the plug that contains relay state, power usage in watts, current in ampere, as well as energy usage of the current day, week, and month.
+Get a status report of the plug that contains relay state, power usage in watts, current in ampere, as well as total energy usage of the current day, week, and month.
 See [Options](#interface-options), [Report](#interface-report).

 ### `await turnOn(options: Options): Promise<void>`